Jenna-Che/Facial-Landmarks-Detection-with-Fake-it-Dataset/README.md

 ### 2. Dataset
  The **training set** is drawn from the Microsoft CG dataset (https://github.com/microsoft/FaceSynthetics)containing 100,000 images of synthetic faces at 512*512 pixel resolution.
 The labels of the training set are 2D landmark coordinates which are also provided alongside the images.
 The images of the **testing set** are chosen from Flickr-Faces-HQ (FFHQ) (https://github.com/NVlabs/ffhq-dataset).
 FFHQ was originally built as a benchmark  for generative adversarial networks (GAN).
 It contains 70,000 high-quality images of human faces at 1024×1024 resolution.
 ### 3. Data preprocessing
 * Augmentations for faces:
      Random Brightness
      Random Contrast
      Random Gamma
      Random Saturation
      Random Hue
      Random Rotation
 * Augmentations for landmarks:
    Random Rotation
 ######    We tried various data augmentation techniques and found that the above set of augmentation techniques gave the most improvements to the result.
 ###    4. Models
 *    Our Model
  The following picture shows the structure of our model.
 It has three main flows.
 The entry, the middle, and the exit flow.
 ![Xception_pic](https://user-images.githubusercontent.com/66711588/208271100-3ac8f51f-3346-439d-a4d3-d44db623ce04.png)

-**For the entry flow**, the input first goes through some basic convolutions, and then it goes into a residual-like block.
+  &ensp **For the entry flow**, the input first goes through some basic convolutions, and then it goes into a residual-like block.
 After that we repeat it, and then come to     the middle flow. **For middle flow** is much easier.
 Just to do separable convolution several times and add it together with the original input of this flow.
 Then     we repeat it 6 times. **For the exit flow**, we use a residual block which is similar to the block in entry flow, and then do separable convolution on it twice.
 Finally we use Global Average Pooling to flatten the output and use fully connected layers to do the final prediction.
 * Other Network Architectures
  For the purpose of comparison, we also implemented some other popular network architectures.
 1. **Xception** stands for Extreme version of Inception.
 The essence of the model is to assume that cross-channel correlations and spatial correlations can be mapped completely separately.